arithran/apicmp/README.md

 ```

 Output:
-> Tip: Failed Rows can be used with the `--rows` cli option to re-test just the failed ones
+> Tip: 'Failed Rows' can be retried with the `--rows` cli option

 ```bash
 $ Summary: